reinvented/studentsachieve/README.md

 	php get-teacher-vcard.php username password

 Where "username" and "password" are the parent access username and password assigned to you by your child's school administration.

+The result will be a file named **[schoolname].vcf** that you can then load into any address book application that will import vCards.